 Everyone deserves the freedom to decide when or whether they want to grow a family, and the ability to access affordable birth control to make this family planning possible.
 Yet, individuals seeking birth control have faced refusals to provide contraception at pharmacies across the country.
 An individual’s access to birth control should never be obstructed by a pharmacy employee’s personal beliefs.
-To make sure people can access birth control without facing a refusal in the pharmacy, Senators Booker and Murray introduced the Access to Birth Control Act of 2024 (ABC Act).
+To make sure people can access birth control without facing a refusal in the pharmacy, Senators Booker and Murray and Representative Robin Kelly introduced the Access to Birth Control Act of 2024 (ABC Act).
 The ABC Act ensures that any person who goes to a pharmacy for birth control gets the medication they need.

 People across the country have reported being refused birth control at a pharmacy.